Verizon Droid

-The Droid series of phones are exclusive to Verizon Wireless.
-The branding "Droid" is a registered trademark of Lucasfilm that is licensed for Verizon's use.
-Many of these phones are also sold in other countries under different names (for example Motorola Droid is called Milestone in Europe); see under the individual articles for details.
+The Droid series of phones is exclusive to Verizon Wireless.
+The branding "Droid" is a registered trademark of Lucasfilm and is licensed to Verizon for use.
+Many of these phones are also sold in other countries under different names (for example, Motorola Droid is called Milestone in Europe); see under the individual articles for details.

 History

-It was announced on July 23, 2013 that Motorola will now exclusively manufacture Droid phones for Verizon.
+It was announced on July 23, 2013, that Motorola will now exclusively manufacture Droid phones for Verizon.